ritish-behera/VSD-PhysicalDesign/README.md

 These steps allow you to prepare the CMOS inverter layout and extract the necessary files for further analysis and characterization using NGSpice.

 ## SPICE Deck Creation and Timing Characterization of the Inverter
-After extracting the SPICE netlist from the layout we modified it as following for the transient analysis and created the final SPICE deck for the inverter.
+After extracting the SPICE netlist from the layout, we modified it for transient analysis and created the final SPICE deck for the inverter.

 ![Screenshot 2024-06-01 055227](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/44711b2b-fee4-4c26-bc1a-bdebbe5d9c32)

-Then we simulated it through NGSPICE to obtains it output waveforms as well as to calculate timing characteristics.
+Running the Simulation : We simulated the inverter through NGSPICE to obtain the output waveforms and calculate the timing characteristics.

 ![Screenshot 2024-06-01 054747](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/586fefab-8ac7-4419-bbad-fd08b0d1c02f)

 ![Screenshot 2024-06-01 054706](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/00f711ad-3419-48d5-b5b4-4db6c3380b46)

-Now the rise and fall delay of the output waveform was calculated at 20% (0.66) and 80% (2.64) values as well as the rise and fall propagation delay was calculated at 50% (1.65) values of both input and output.
+Timing Characterization : The rise and fall delays of the output waveform were calculated at 20% (0.66V) and 80% (2.64V) levels, and the rise and fall propagation delays were calculated at 50% (1.65V) levels of both input and output by taking the data from the displayed waveforms.

 ![Screenshot 2024-06-01 054637](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/86847f87-2733-4b81-9888-cb22eb5f5a0f)